baudm/ngse-manuscript/README.md

 | **Captions**     | *italic* label, 12pt      | *italic* label, 10pt, 8pt (subcaption)    |                              |
 | **Bib style**    | APA-like                  | APA, IEEE                                 | See `apa` and `ieee` options |

 **<sup>1</sup>** There are different versions of the template.
 One version uses a sans serif font, while another uses Times New Roman.
-Other than the base point size of 12pt, the sizes used for section headings are inconsistent.
+Other than the base point size of 12pt, other style parameters are not well-defined.

 ## FAQ
 ### How is the manuscript type (thesis, dissertation) determined?
 It is inferred from the `\Degree`.
-Note that the string comparison is case-sensitive.
+Note that the string comparison is currently case-sensitive.
 Make sure to input "Master..." or "Doctor..."

 ### Can I use a bib style other than APA or IEEE?
 Yes.
-Remove the `apa` or `ieee` option from the `manuscript` document class, then configure `biblatex` as desired.
+In `main.tex`, remove the `apa` or `ieee` option from the `manuscript` document class, then configure `biblatex` as desired.

 ### Why are links in the document enclosed in boxes?
 This is the default behavior of `hyperref`.
 The boxes are visible only on-screen; they do not appear in print.
 You may specify `colorlinks` to color the link text instead of showing boxes, or `hidelinks` to fully disable any visual link styling.